Essential information

 Learn about pioneering discoveries, the people who made them and the objects that they used with one of our knowledgeable staff and volunteers.
 See our available talks, audio guides and tours below.

-For bespoke tours, exclusive offers, or group (15+) enquiries, please make a group booking enquiry.
+- For group tours (15+), please make a group booking enquiry.

 - Duration: Approximately 60 minutes.

 - Meeting Point: Near the Dolphin Sundial.
-In inclement weather, this may move to the first room inside Flamsteed House - please enquire with staff on the day
+In bad weather, this may move to the first room inside Flamsteed House – please ask staff on the day.

-- How to book: Tickets can be purchased online or at our Admissions Desks in the Royal Observatory and Peter Harrison Planetarium.
+- How to book: Tickets can be purchased online or at our admissions desk in the Royal Observatory.

 - Suitability: Suitable for all ages, recommended ages 12+.